mshumko/sampex/docs/examples.rst

 Merge the HILT and Attitude data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Most often you'll need to put the instrument data in context.
-Here the context is the attitude data.
-This short example shows how you can merge the HILT and Attutude data together.
+Often you'll need to put the satellite counts data in context.
+Here the attitude data provides the magnetospheric and geographic context.
+This short example shows how you can easily merge the HILT and Attitude data.

 .. note::
     This example does not interpolate the attitude data, it only finds the nearest attitude timestamps within 3 seconds (the attitude data is reported every 6 seconds).
 This works well for many applications.